loomnetwork/unity-tiles-chain-evm/README.md

 Game instructions
 ----

-Use the mouse cursor to click on the black canvas area to create colored tiles, each new player will have a different color the canvas which is shared amongst all players
+Use the mouse cursor to click on the black canvas area to create colored tiles, each new player will have a different color the canvas which is shared amongst all players.

 Development
 ----